 Most listings are in the $70's per square foot per year.
-The Rose Hill region is experiencing a a boost in rates.
-In the last 3 months, the median rate went up $4 per sqft per year.
-That's a 6% rise in rent.
+The Rose Hill region is seeing a a boost in rates.
+In the last 3 months, the median rate rose $3 per sqft per year.
+That's a 4% rise in rent.

-Compared to the rest of the New York City market, the Rose Hill region has more expensive rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the New York City market, the Rose Hill region has higher rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 39 listings have been listed, which means listings are probably leasing quickly.
+In the last 90 days, 40 listings have come on the market, which means new listings most likley are leasing quickly.
 You'll want to be prepared to make an offer immediately.
-About 13% of the office spaces in the Rose Hill are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 13% of the available space in the Rose Hill are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 Even though the median size is 3,710 sqft, there are still 0 office spaces below 2,000 sqft.
 Most properties in this market are around 9 floors.
 Most buildings in this market were built in 1916 and are Class B.